Posted on Fri, Mar 27, 2015

 How Do You Get Your Organization Involved in Key Account Management?

-First of all, your organization has to understand the key success factors that your business can offer key accounts.
+Create a strategic account management program-1First of all, your organization has to understand the key success factors that your business can offer key accounts.
 It needs to invest the time to educate itself on key account management.
 Your organization needs to appoint key account champions to educate the people in all functional departments and lead the implementation process.
 If all business functions and levels are committed to key account management, it will differentiate your organization competitively.

 How Can You, As a Sales Manager Do This?